5 Things We Are OBSESSED With In 2026!

 1. Community Creating (because art play is better together)

 Community creating isn’t about producing perfect outcomes.
 It’s about shared experiences.
-It’s about laughing when the paint goes somewhere unexpected, swapping materials, hyping each other up, and realising you’re not alone in wanting a more creative life.
+It’s about laughing when the paint goes somewhere unexpected, swapping materials, hyping each other up, and realizing you’re not alone in wanting a more creative life.

-If you're interested in this idea please register for our upcoming Tuesday morning sessions HERE
+If you're interested in this idea, please register for our upcoming Tuesday morning sessions HERE.

-And truly any ideas you have for this are always welcome.
+And truly, any ideas you have for this are always welcome.
 Community only works when everyone has a voice.

 2. Our Brand New Pick ’n’ Mix Pots (Too Cute Not to Obsess Over)